SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

 Born and raised in the hills of the Langhe, wine is Sandra Vezza's one true love.
 Over the course of this enduring and passionate love affair, she was drawn to Barolo for her own winery.
 It was here that she learned to understand the unique and wonderful qualities imparted by this patch of land.

-Every bottle encapsulates several moment in time: the rain showers, the energy of warm days, the freshness of spring, the silence of long winters, and the work of the people who tend to the vineyard and its secrets.
+Every bottle encapsulates several moments in time: the rain showers, the energy of warm days, the freshness of spring, the silence of long winters, and the work of the people who tend to the vineyard and its secrets.
 Where unchanging elements meet the constant flux of nature and humanity, the winery is born.
 This alchemy stems from Sandra Vezza herself, driven by her motto "dynamic even when standing still,” a mantra that guides her through the worlds of art and business, today embodied by her wine.

-Private winery tour and tasting is included.
+A private winery tour and tasting are included.

 Check in at B&B Le Due Matote

-Nestled in the Langhe Le Due Matote is at the heart of the historic village of Bossolasco, better know as the Village of the Roses.
+Nestled in the Langhe Le Due Matote is at the heart of the historic village of Bossolasco, better known as the Village of the Roses.
 Bossolasco boasts over 300 varieties of roses that line the village and bring it to life during the Spring and Summer months.

-An 18th century house with charm and original features is where we reside – a mesmerizing place that immediately opens its arms to welcome you and make your stay an unforgettable experience.
+An 18th-century house with charm and original features is where we reside – a mesmerizing place that immediately opens its arms to welcome you and make your stay an unforgettable experience.